Josh Rojas Preview, Player Props: Mariners vs. Reds

 Josh Rojas At The Plate

-- Rojas has reached base via a hit in 40 games this year (of 81 played), and had multiple hits in 17 of those games.
+- Rojas has picked up a hit in 50.0% of his 82 games this year, with at least two hits in 22.0% of those games.

-- He has hit a long ball in three games this season (3.7%), leaving the park in 1% of his trips to the plate.
+- He has gone deep in 3.7% of his games this season, and 1% of his chances at the plate.

-- In 26 games this season (32.1%), Rojas has picked up an RBI, and in eight of those games (9.9%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 31.7% of his games this year, Rojas has picked up at least one RBI.
+In eight of those games (9.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.